Wizek/haskell-pair-programming/README.md

 3. Interests

-   My GitHub is empty: I want to change that.
-I'm also bad at git and I'd basically just like to get involved in the whole ecosystem of working on a project together with someone.
+   My GitHub is empty: I'd really like to change that!
+   Ideally, I'd like to work on a project together with someone (and maybe also learn git properly in the process :) ).

-   But I'd also like to simply get better at Haskell; I'm open to working on anything.
+   In the end, my primary goal is simply to get better at Haskell; I'm open to working on anything that will help me in that regard.

    I noticed that in the /r/Haskell posts, the pair-programming sessions were referred to as "calls".
 I'm not sure I'd be comfortable doing that and would be more interested in text-based interaction.
-I don't even necessarily strictly want to do pair-programming: just working together with someone on something would be great!
+I don't even necessarily strictly want to do pair-programming--just working together with someone on something would be great!